krishaamer/green-filter-research/research/methodology.md

 | Blue Economy            |                |      |
 | ESG                     |                |      |
 | B Corp                  |                |      |

-## Survey {#survey}

--   If you fill out all the questions, you will participate in a lottery to win AirPods Pro 2

--   If you want to invest 5 minutes every day in sustainability, how will you do it?

--   How much time per day are you willing to spend on sustainability per day?

-    -   Less than 2 minutes

-    -   2 minutes

-    -   5 minutes

-    -   10 minutes

-    -   20 minutes

-    -   30 minutes

-    -   1 hour

-    -   2 hours

-    -   More than 2 hours

--   How would you rate your knowledge on sustainability?

--   How would you rate your ability to put sustainability into practice?

--   **What does investing mean for you?
-NFTs, Crypto,** Stocks, Real-estate?
-If you have 1000 EUR, what will you buy?

--   @thibodeauThreeCompaniesClosing2022: “In 2021, the BBC polled 1,000
-    people in Scotland to understand the barriers to taking climate action.
-What they found was even though many people were aware of actions needed to take to address climate change, and had intentions to their behaviors didn’t change.
-This is a phenomenon called the intention-action gap.”

--   What would you like to see more of in the future?

--   What would you like to see less of in the future?

--   kas sa elad?

-    -   tulevikus

-    -   minevikus

-    -   praeguses hetkes?

--   include some personality quiz in the survey?

--   What are some things you do to achieve sustainability in your daily life?

--   What is your relationship like with money?

--   What is your relationship like with nature?

--   Tell me about you shopping habits

--   Tell me about you saving habits

--   Tell me about your investing habits

--   Write your investment thesis first.

--   What is your investment thesis?

 -   “research for design”. design research is about expanding opportunities and exploration